 The Center for Population Health Informatics (CPHI), a center within the Institute for Informatics (I²) at Washington University in St. Louis, is developing and studying innovative uses for data and technology at the point of care and beyond to improve population health outcomes.
-“I want to make sure that we are conducting projects and gaining insights into how to improve the well-being of our clinic populations, but also the broader populations in the St. Louis region and beyond,” says CPHI Director Randi Foraker, PhD, an associate professor of medicine in general medical sciences at Washington University School of Medicine.
+“I want to make sure that we are conducting projects and gaining insights into how to improve the well-being of our clinic populations, but also the broader populations in the St. Louis region and beyond,” says CPHI Director Randi Foraker, PhD, Professor of Medicine within the Division of General Medical Sciences at Washington University in St. Louis.

 Outreach: Creating Partnerships Across Disciplines